|Home - Apocalypse Later Roadshow||Mail Hal C F Astell - Site Map|

-As I expand my mini-film festivals beyond the small local sci-fi conventions to new cities and states and different genres, I'm often asked about the details of what I do and I've found it useful to have a page to point organisers to.
+As I expand the Apocalypse Later Roadshow beyond the small local sci-fi conventions to new cities and states and different genres, I'm often asked about the details of what I do and I've found it useful to have a page to point organisers to.

 So here's a page to cover what conventions, filmmakers and even audiences might want to know about what I do.
 I maintain another page to explain why I do it.